w1odek/design-team-pet-village/README.md

 * Commit your changes, push your branch, and open a **Pull Request** on GitHub to suggest merging your branch into the main project.
 * In the PR description, write a nice note about the pet you're gifting!

-### 5. Assign the PR to the Recipient 👑
-* **Crucial step:** Assign the Pull Request to the designer who is receiving the gift.
-* They will get a notification, review the incoming pet, and merge the PR to officially welcome the new companion to their garden!

 ---

 ## 🌿 Running the Village Locally